streamnative/terraform-aws-managed-cloud/README.md

-# managed-cloud-provisioning
+# AWS StreamNative Managed Cloud Modules
-This repo contains terraform scripts that can be used to provision resources needed for StreamNative Managed Cloud
+This repo contains terraform scripts that can be used to provision resources needed for StreamNative Managed Cloud in AWS

-All of these terraform scripts should be suitable for usage as terraform modules that you can import in your own repo.
+The top level module in this repo serves as an example, the module contained in the `modules/` folder can be used to enable the features you require in streamnative cloud.

 ## Components

-Documentation for all the inputs and outputs for each of these modules can be found in `docs/`
+Documentation for all the inputs and outputs for each of these modules can be found in README.md in the respective modules folder.

-### Tiered Storage in AWS
+### Tiered Storage

-See `provision/aws_tiered_storage` for the terraform script.
+See `modules/tiered_storage` for the terraform script.
 This creates an S3 bucket, a policy, and optionally either creates an IAM role/instance profile or is attached to an existing IAM role.

 This role should be the instance profile that is used for your Pulsar brokers.

+### Vault Resources

+See `modules/vault_resources`.
+This creates a dynamodb table and KMS key needed for the vault instance running in your managed cluster.
+It also generates the proper IAM policy, which can either be attached to an existing role or provision a new role specifically for these needs.